-- 1. Turn signal light bulb - 2.
-Remove the burnt-out bulb by pushing it in and turning it counterclockwise. - 3.
-Insert a new bulb into the socket. push it in, and then turn it clockwise until it stops. - 4.
-Install the lens by installing the screws NOTICE: Do not overtighten the screws, otherwise the lens may break.
-[ECA10681]
+- 2. Remove the burnt-out bulb by pushing it in and turning it counterclockwise. - Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
+Install the lens by installing the screws.
+NOTICE: Do not overtighten the screws, otherwise the lens may break.
+[ECA10682]